Ouro

 actions = route.read_actions()

-# Returns a list of dictionary objects with the action details
+# Returns a list of Action objects

 print(actions)